artifactNU/AzureScripts/Storage/README.md

 This script uploads a local file to an Azure Blob Container.

 ### Prerequisites
-Azure PowerShell module must be installed.
-You need to have an active Azure account and appropriate permissions.
 A Storage Account and Blob Container must already exist.

-### Usage
-Open a PowerShell session.
-Copy and paste the script into the PowerShell session.
-Modify the following variables as per your requirements:
-$resourceGroupName: The name of the resource group where the Storage Account exists.
-$storageAccountName: The name of your existing Storage Account.
-$containerName: The name of the Blob Container where you want to upload the file.
-$fileToUpload: The local file path of the file you want to upload.
-Execute the script.

 ### Script Explanation
 The script sets the variables for the resource group, Storage Account, Blob Container, and the file path to upload.